616 BYOL: Engaging Tech—Getting Started with Augmented Reality

 Destery Hildenbrand is a learning specialist with Rockwell Collins and an adjunct instructor at Kirkwood Community College in Cedar Rapids, Iowa.
 He is always exploring useful and effective ways to incorporate technology into learning and development.
 With over 12 years in the training and development industry, Destery’s main areas of focus are learning technology integration, instructional design, and augmented reality solutions.

-Mark Banit is a senior manager of design at the Royal Bank of Canada.
-With a background in multimedia design, Mark has been creating engaging digital learning experiences for over 15 years.
-Prior to moving into corporate learning and development, he spent 10 years working in the higher education sector creating interactive online learning, providing consulting and training other developers.
-In his current role he manages the design and development of effective learning strategies and solutions deployed throughout the organization.
+Mark Banit is a learning solutions architect at ivari, a Canadian life insurance provider.
+With a background in multimedia design, Mark has been creating engaging digital learning experiences for over 14 years.
+Prior to moving into corporate learning and development, he spent 10 years working in the higher education sector creating interactive online learning, providing consulting, and training other developers.
+In his current role Mark leverages technology and multimedia to develop corporate training initiatives, designs promotional learning campaigns, and is the LMS technical administrator.